Paris Fashion Week looks to the future with the debut of Pharrell Williams - ExBulletin

 Paris Fashion Week looks to the future with the debut of Pharrell Williams

-Multi-talented star Pharrell Williams’ debut at Louis Vuitton is the hottest ticket of Paris Fashion Week which kicks off on Tuesday, seen as a significant moment in the evolution of the multi-billion dollar industry.
+Multi-talented star Pharrell Williams’ Louis Vuitton debut is the hottest ticket of Paris Fashion Week, which kicks off on Tuesday.
+This appointment is considered an important moment in the evolution of a multi-billion dollar industry.

-The celebrated musician, DJ and producer takes on the artistic direction of the legendary French brand, hoping to capitalize on the transition to American streetwear that has helped it make more than 20 billion euros ($22 billion ) revenue for the first time last year.
+The acclaimed musician, DJ and producer takes on the creative direction of the legendary French brand, hoping to capitalize on the transition to American streetwear that has helped it achieve more than $22 billion in revenue for the first times last year.

-Williams offered a teaser on social media, sharing a photo of himself outside the Musée d’Orsay with a giant billboard of singer Rihanna, who was heavily pregnant and sported colorful LV bags.
+Williams, 50, offered a teaser on social media, sharing a photo of himself outside the Musée d’Orsay with a giant hoard of heavily pregnant singer Rihanna sporting colorful Louis Vuitton bags.

-The 50-year-old faces a major challenge replacing Virgil Abloh, the former Kanye West sidekick who breathed streetwear-infused new life into Louis Vuitton before his tragically early death from cancer in 2021.
+Williams faces a major challenge replacing Virgil Abloh, the former Kanye West sidekick who breathed new streetwear life into Louis Vuitton before his tragically early death from cancer in 2021.

-“Williams has been living in hip-hop and looking to the future for over 20 years, a valuable perspective for a world of luxury menswear that has already absorbed hip-hop and hopes to guess what might come next,” said the The New York Times wrote after his nomination.
+“Williams has been living in hip-hop and looking to the future for over 20 years, a valuable perspective for a world of luxury menswear that has already absorbed hip-hop and hopes to guess what might come next,” said the New York Times written after his appointment.

 Williams’ arrival comes at a time when menswear seems to be the most exciting side of the industry.